Rival marches in Ecuador over Amazon mining plans

 They say the mine will pollute water and force people off their land.

-But Ecuador's President Rafael Correa says the mine will fund development and has rallied crowds of supporters.'New era'
+But Ecuador's President Rafael Correa says the mine will fund development and has rallied crowds of supporters.

 Thousands of indigenous people arrived in the capital on Thursday carrying a giant rainbow flag, having marched for two weeks from the Amazon rainforest town of El Pangui.
 They were joined by activists and members of a teachers' union.